fedelibre/LilyDev/README.md

 In case the id is different, read
 [this tutorial on changing UID and GID](https://muffinresearch.co.uk/linux-changing-uids-and-gids-for-user/).

-#### Running graphical applications from the container
+### Running graphical applications from the container

 You might need to run one or more graphical applications from the container, for example gitk or lily-git.
-This is not allowed, unless you specify the display you want to use.
-Check it out in the host with this command:

-    echo $DISPLAY

-If the output is `:0`, then test it in the container with:

-    DISPLAY=:0 gitk

-If it works, add the alias so you can type just `gitk`:

-    echo 'alias gitk="DISPLAY=:0 gitk"' >> /home/dev/.bashrc

-Do the same for any other application you may need.
+This should work out of the box, if two requirements are met:

+1. The id of the guest user must the same as the id of the host user.
+Usually it is, as you should have 1000, the id assigned to the first normal user.
+2. Another requirement is that the DISPLAY variable must be set to the same value of the DISPLAY value in the host.
+We assumed that the value is `:0`.
+   If it's not, run `echo $DISPLAY` in the host and change accordingly the DISPLAY variable in `~/.bashrc` in the guest.

-The container does not include a browser, which is needed to log in to Rietveld while uploading the patch via `git-cl`.
+The containers does not include a browser, which is needed to log in to Rietveld while uploading the patch via `git-cl`.
 Unfortunately I could not find any text browser which worked with `git-cl`.
 As installing a graphical browser would add several dependencies and I want to keep the container as small as possible, the best solution is launching `git-cl` from the host.
-Otherwise you may install a browser in the container and add an alias similar to the above, e.g.:
+Otherwise you may install a browser in the container, e.g.:

-    sudo dnf install firefox
+    sudo dnf install firefox      # Fedora
-    echo 'alias firefox="DISPLAY=:0 firefox"' >> /home/dev/.bashrc

-## Guile 2

-The images contain only `guile-1.8`, the version needed for the regular contributor.
-Who wants to work on migration to guile-2 should install this package:

-    sudo dnf install guile-devel

-## How to contribute to this repository

-[mkosi](https://github.com/systemd/mkosi/) required version is 3 or later.

-If your distro has an older version, you should install it from source.
-Dependencies are listed on mkosi README.
-Then download the repository and run the installation:

-    git clone git@github.com:systemd/mkosi.git
-    cd mkosi
-    sudo python3 setup.py install
+    sudo aptitude install firefox # Debian

-Usage is printed with this command:

-    mkosi --help

-The commands used to build the images are in the Makefile.